sunnymnie/crypto/theses/rpl-long.md

 - Ideal play: accumulate, sell most during post-Merge pump, buy back cheaper, hold for a few years and Rocketpool continues to grow

 ## Possible outcomes and my reactions
+Given this is a long-term trade, I will refrain from taking large short-term profits.
+Unless there is an euphoric pump sometime around the merge or there is a clear narrative built around LSDs, I will find opportune moments to continue accumulating RPL especially when it falls against ETH